mudasobwa/mudasobwa.github.io/_posts/2020-01-18-strong-hypes.md

 ### Following the Wrong Path

 Let’s imagine we have a function that handles _HTTP_ calls to the third party service.
-We are to refactor it to add more careful logging and cover more different response types.
+We are to refactor it to add more careful logging and cover different response types.
 We had somewhat like below.

 ```js
 function call_3rd_party(uri) {